maziac/DeZog/design/Disassembly.md

 If it is the first byte of an opcode additionally it receives the CODE_FIRST flag.
 If it is data it gets the DATA flag.

-Note: as these are flags combinations are unlikely but possible. e.g. an address with CODE could also have the DATA attribute if it is e.g. self-modifying code.
+Note: as these are flags, combinations are unlikely, but possible. e.g. an address with CODE could also have the DATA attribute if it is e.g. self-modifying code.

 The other important structure is the 'addressQueue' which holds a number of known addresses that have been stepped through.
 I.e. addresses that for sure share the CODE|CODE_FIRST attribute.